microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 })

 This section describes a more formal process of finding the ket-bra decompositions of multi-qubit quantum gates.
-This section is not necessary to start working with quantum gates, so feel free to skip it for now, and come back to it later.
+This section isn't necessary to start working with quantum gates, so feel free to skip it for now, and come back to it later.

 You can use the properties of eigenvalues and eigenvectors to find the ket-bra decomposition of any gate.
 Consider an $N$-qubit gate $A$; the matrix representation of the gate is a square matrix of size $2^N$.
 Therefore it also has $2^N$ orthogonal eigenvectors $\ket{\psi_i}$